-The mahi on this Strategy is a result of an intensive workshop conducted in late 2021 with senior governance partners.
+The mahi on this Strategy is a result of an intensive workshop conducted in late 2021.
+It was last reviewed and revised in May 2024.

 We are indebted to the following people for their contribution: Kerry Topp Collective (Kerry Topp, John Lau), Cath Andersen, Jade Baker, Victoria Blood, Michael Brook, Neil Finn, Wairere Iti, Teremoana Rapley, Gene Rivers, Petrina Togi-Sa'ena, Kimoro Taiepa, Esther Tobin, Damian Vaughan.